MahaSundaresan/CustomYolov3_MRI/README.md

 5. Results:
 We see the predicted image, mAP calculation after every 1000 iterations and a chart indicating average loss, mAP and iterations.

+Note:
+The img folder contains only 25 images and their corresponding labels due to size restrictions.
+Its a toy dataset and training can be performed with this too.